-Vertical exaggeration describes the fact that three-dimensional representations of the earth’s surface often are modelled in two different scales: The horizontal scale is often smaller than the vertical scale; that is, the mountains are too high in the model as compared to the real terrain.
-The exaggeration helps depict mountains in small scale models, otherwise they would be too flat and the typical shaping of a landscape could not be shown.
+Vertical exaggeration describes the fact that three-dimensional representations of the earth’s surface often are modeled in two different scales: The horizontal scale is often smaller than the vertical scale; that is, the mountains are too high in the model as compared to the real terrain.
+Exaggeration helps depict mountains in small scale models, otherwise they will be too flat and the typical shaping of a landscape cannot be shown.
 Without exaggeration, Mont Blanc (4807m) corresponds to an elevation of only 5mm in a relief with a scale of 1:1,000,000.

 Map collection ETH, Zurich

 The magnitude of the exaggeration is partly a matter of taste; the opinions of different authors diverge.
 Common exaggeration factors range from about 1.2:1 up to extremely exaggerated elevation on relief globes of perhaps 100:1.
 Normal values are within 2:1 to 10:1 depending on scale and landform.